rayalan/binary-adages/content/pages/profile-experience-showcase.md

 Technically, my contributions to the success of this work included:

 1. Innovated after carefully understanding the problem.
 I realized that source control had already solved a similar problem, and convinced my team that a simple system to manage changes was not too hard for non-technical users to understand.
 Initially I explored the possibility of simply recording changes in Git.
-When that proved technically infeasible because of particulars to the project, I paired with a database expert to develop a specialized SQL [INSTANCE?] to provide the necessary change management.
+When that proved technically infeasible because of particulars to the project, I paired with a database expert to develop a specialized SQL queries to provide the necessary change management.

-2. Introduced structure[D?] web applications to the company, demonstrating their efficiency, updatability, and sustainability.
+2. Introduced structured web applications to the company, demonstrating their efficiency, updatability, and sustainability.
 As a result of this, web applications would become the primary means for delivering future internal tools, and the company would go on to standardize around VueJS.

 3. Leveraged the idea of dynamically creating databases in production in order to predict the effects of an algorithm change.
 This unorthodox approach was necessary because it was not possible to change that the algorithms were controlled through certain databases.
 However, it was possible was possible to run alternative instances of the algorithms against different databases.